sandro/specjour/README.markdown

     test:
       database: blog_test<%=ENV['TEST_ENV_NUMBER']%>

+Running `specjour prepare` will set up the database for each worker.

 ### ActiveRecord Hooks
 Specjour contains ActiveRecord hooks that clear database tables before running tests using `DELETE FROM <table_name>;`.
 Additionally, test databases will be created if they don't exist (i.e. `CREATE DATABASE blog_test8` for the 8th worker) and your schema will be loaded when the database is out of date.